Neural Guided Sampling for Quantum Circuit Optimization: Method

 After selecting a reducible quantum circuit fragment, see Figure \ref{fig:Sep}, the quantum circuit is separated into three parts and the algorithm seeks for a more efficient representation of the middle (the selected) block.
 The middle circuit consists usually of many wires that are not connected to these gates and they only cause an increase of the underlying dimensions.
 Thus, we drop the non-needed wires and map the selected gates to a subspace only containing required qubits.
 E.g. in Figure \ref{fig:Sep}, the first two qubits can be ignored \cite{rosenhahn2025optimization} and instead of optimizing a $2^6$-dimensional unitary, we only have to optimize for a $2^4$-dimensional unitary matrix, representing the circuit.
+To compare the original subblock unitary with the replaced unitary, we numerically accept a tolerance of $10^{-5}$ and we compensate for a global phase.
 For optimization, we rely on an optimal factorization of a unitary using a given compute graph, as presented in \cite{rosenhahn2025optimization}.
 After the analysis in the smaller qubit space and potential quantum circuit reduction, the resulting circuit block is mapped back to the original size.
 Thus, the middle circuit block can afterwards be replaced by a more efficient one, see Figure \ref{fig:Sep}.
 This process of identification of possible reducible sub-circuits is iterated until a fixed time budget or target length is reached.